 To find useful summaries of the data, click on the buttons below.
 Some examples of the raw test data is shown below the buttons.
 For even more detail, watch our YouTube video or read the technical paper.

 Sample Raw Data From Our Testing:

-The charts below show the data we acquired for Swix CH4 and CH8.
-These charts show the difference in performance of the test skis with CH4 or CH8 relative to the control ski with Rex Blue.
+The chart below show the data we acquired for Swix CH4 and CH8.
+This chart show the difference in performance of the test skis with CH4 or CH8 relative to the control ski with Rex Blue.
 The shaded lines show the statistical confidence level of the data (it's quite good).
 From data like this we can construct the wax reference guide and the wax performance forecasts (see links above).

 Share this page on Facebook

 Comparison of a warm base grind vs a cold base grind as a function of temperature

 Changes in race times due to the effect of different waxes

 Data comparing plain paraffin to highly fluorinated paraffins

 Wax performance vs temperature for many common waxes